 Using the dropdowns, select the primary and foreign keys for each table.

-Many side, we select
+Many side, you select

 orders.customerid - remember, customers can have many orders.

-One side, we select
+One side, you select

 customers.customerid - an order can only have one customer.